jeetver1809/dice-game/README.md

 # dice-game
-a game for toss the dice
+a game for shuffle  the dice
+currently not completed, will add other features soon.